codlark/cls-docs/docs/Tutorial3.md

 There are actually quite a few design choices in selecting size and position of the indexes, but beyond that

- - we define two user macros, `[black]` and `[red]`, set to the colors of the pips, we use these for the font color of the rank
+ - we define two variables, `[black]` and `[red]`, set to the colors of the pips, we use these for the font color of the rank
- - a third user macro, `[rank]` is defined and set to 0.
+ - a third variable, `[rank]` is defined and set to 0.
 This is more of a placeholder on this layout, and will get filled in by each layout
  - the lower right index uses caret positioning and is rotated, but otherwise is the same as the upper left index
  - the data section only features the suits, this is because we can to replace it on every